RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/BigData_Processing.md

 - Cloud Dataproc clusters consist of **two types** of nodes: master nodes and worker nodes

-	**Master node**: It is responsible for distributing and managing workload distribution.They manage cluster resources, schedule tasks, and oversee the execution of jobs. do not participate directly in data processing.
+	**Master node**: It is responsible for distributing and managing workload distribution.They manage cluster resources, schedule tasks, and oversee the execution of jobs. **do not participate directly in data processing**.

 	**Worker Nodes**: Worker nodes, also known as worker instances, are responsible for executing data processing tasks.
 They are the primary workhorses of the cluster, performing tasks such as data ingestion, storage, processing, and analysis.
     - They distribute and parallelize the workload across the cluster to achieve high performance and scalability.

-- master node manages the cluster and delegates tasks to the worker nodes, which handle the actual data processing operations.Cluster mode determines the configuration of master and worker nodes in a dataproc cluster.
+- master node manages the cluster and delegates tasks to the worker nodes, which handle the actual data processing operations.
+- Cluster mode determines the configuration of master and worker nodes in a dataproc cluster.
-- In standard mode, there is one master node and multiple worker nodes.
-In single mode, there is only one master node and no worker nodes.
+- In standard mode --->one master node and multiple worker nodes.
+-  In single mode ---> only one master node and no worker nodes.

 ## Ephemeral Clusters VS AutoScaling Clusters
 ![Alt text](image-1.png)